-- reduced patient's pain;
+reduced patient's pain;

-- improvement in patient's quality of life; and

-- reduced re-admissions.
+- improvement in patient's quality of life; and - reduced re-admissions.

 An improvement in the quality of patient care may result in higher costs for those hospitals using the new health technology.
-These improvements in quality are being made incrementally and constantly and the net costs associated with their introductions are by and large taken account of in the indexation rates used to determine the NEP/NEC.
+Therefore, type 1 and type 2 may have opposite impacts on the costs of providing public hospital services, but these are accounted for in average terms in determining the NEP/NEC.
+The net costs associated with their introductions are by and large taken account of in the indexation rates used to determine the NEP/NEC.